Stage Hire for Events: What to Order and How to Set Up

 Safety and Installation Protocols

 Installation requires a level floor.
-If the venue floor is uneven, adjustable feet on the staging legs are required to prevent wobbling.
-Once the modules are positioned, they must be clamped together using proprietary locking mechanisms.
-Never rely on gravity or friction to hold stage sections in place.
+Adjustable feet on the legs prevent wobbling on uneven venue floors.
+You must clamp the modules together using proprietary locking mechanisms after positioning them.
+Never rely on gravity or friction to hold sections in place.

-Cable management is a critical safety factor.
-All electrical cables for lighting or sound equipment must be routed behind the stage or secured with gaffer tape to prevent trip hazards.
-If the stage is positioned outdoors, ensure the ground is stable and the staging is rated for outdoor use, as moisture can affect the surface grip.
+Cable management represents a critical safety factor.
+You must route all electrical cables for lighting or sound equipment behind the platform or secure them with gaffer tape to prevent trip hazards.
+Outdoor setups require stable ground and weather-rated boards, as moisture affects the surface grip.

 Frequently asked questions